 Laser Peripheral Iridotomy (LPI) — for angle-closure glaucoma: This procedure is used to make an opening through the iris, allowing aqueous fluid to flow from behind the iris directly to the anterior chamber of the eye.
 This allows the fluid to bypass its normal route.
 LPI is the preferred method for managing a wide variety of angle-closure glaucomas that have some degree of pupillary blockage.
-This laser is most often used to treat an anatomically narrow angle and prevent angle-closure glaucoma attacks.
+This laser is most often used to treat an anatomically narrow angle and prevent both acute and chronic forms of angle-closure glaucoma.

 Drainage Implant Surgery: Several different devices have been developed to aid the drainage of aqueous humor out of the anterior chamber and lower IOP.
 All of these drainage devices share a similar design, which consists of a small silicone tube that extends into the anterior chamber of the eye.
 The tube is connected to one or more plates, which are sutured to the surface of the eye, usually not visible.
 Fluid is collected on the plate and then absorbed by the tissues in the eye.
-This type of surgery is thought to lower IOP less than trabeculectomy but is preferred in patients whose IOP cannot be controlled with traditional surgery or who have previous scarring.
+This type of surgery is usually preferred in patients whose IOP cannot be controlled with traditional surgery or who have previous scarring.

 Are there any promising surgical alternatives?

-The Trabectome is a new probe-like device that is inserted into the anterior chamber through the cornea.
+Trabectome is a technique involving a probe-like device that is inserted into the anterior chamber through the cornea.
 The procedure uses a small probe that opens the eye’s drainage system through a tiny incision and delivers thermal energy to the trabecular meshwork, reducing resistance to outflow of aqueous humor and, as a result, lowering IOP.

-Canaloplasty, a recent advancement in non-penetrating surgery, is designed to improve the aqueous circulation through the trabecular outflow process, thereby reducing IOP.
-Unlike traditional trabeculectomy, which creates a small hole in the eye to allow fluid to drain out, canaloplasty has been compared to an ocular version of angioplasty, in which the physician uses an extremely fine catheter to clear the drainage canal.
+Canaloplasty is designed to improve the aqueous circulation through the trabecular outflow process, thereby reducing IOP.
+Unlike traditional Trabeculectomy, which creates a small hole in the eye to allow fluid to drain out, canaloplasty has been compared to an ocular version of angioplasty, in which the physician uses an extremely fine catheter to clear the drainage canal.

 Frequently Asked Questions